katerinanavab/webdocs/docs/unit01/notes102.md

 <span id='different-heading-levels'>There are 6 different levels of headings starting from `<h1>` to `<h6>`.
 The number within a heading tag represents that heading's level.
 The largest and most important heading is h1, while h6 is the tiniest heading at the lowest level.</span>

 Headings are defined much like paragraphs.
-For example, to create an h1 heading, we wrap our heading text in an `<h1>` tag.
+For example, to create an h1 heading, we wrap our heading text in an `<h1>` tag:

 <p class="codepen" data-height="300" data-theme-id="dark" data-default-tab="html,result" data-slug-hash="LYLPLbg" data-user="TheOdinProjectExamples" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">